vormkracht10/laravel-permanent-cache/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/vormkracht10/laravel-permanent-cache.svg?style=flat-square)](https://packagist.org/packages/vormkracht10/laravel-permanent-cache)

-This package aims to provide functionality of using permanent cache for heavy Eloquent models, database queries or long duration tasks in Laravel.
+This package aims to provide functionality of using permanent cache for heavy Eloquent models, database queries or other long running tasks in Laravel.
 The permanent cache updates itself in the background using a scheduled task or by reacting to an event so no visitors are harmed waiting long on a given request.